-Notes CPU resource shortfalls can occur both on an over-committed host as well as competition for host resources during high IO utilization.
+Requirements Notes 8 vCPUs CPU resource shortfalls can occur both on an over-committed host as well as competition for host resources during high IO utilization.
 CPU reservations are strongly recommended for the Delphix VM so that Delphix is guaranteed the full complement of vCPUs even when resources are overcommitted.
-It is suggested to use a single core per socket unless there are specific requirements for other VMs on the same ESXi host. - CPU for the ESXi Server to perform hypervisor activities must be set aside before assigning vCPUs to Delphix and other VMs. - We recommend that a minimum of 8-10% of the CPUs available are reserved for hypervisor operation. (e.g. 12 vCPUs on a 128 vCore system).
+It is suggested to use a single core per socket unless there are specific requirements for other VMs on the same ESXi host.
+Never allocate all available physical CPUs to virtual machines CPU for the ESXi Server to perform hypervisor activities must be set aside before assigning vCPUs to Delphix and other VMs.
+We recommend that a minimum of 8-10% of the CPUs available are reserved for hypervisor operation. (e.g. 12 vCPUs on a 128 vCore system).